Tushar-bioinfo/tumor-severity-gexpr/README.md

-# Tumor Severity Prediction from RNA-Seq using Machine Learning and Deep Learning
+# TCGA-LUAD Tumor Severity Prediction Using RNA-Seq and AI Models (ML & CNN)

 This project predicts **tumor severity** in lung adenocarcinoma patients using gene expression data from the TCGA-LUAD dataset (retrieved from cBioPortal).
 We classify patients as: